 Stone paper and plastic

-Stone paper is made from calcium carbonate (80%) and HDPE, a form of plastic (20%).
+Stone paper is made from calcium carbonate (80%) and HDPE, aka plastic (20%).
 Now, you may be wondering why we’ve suggested a plastic-containing product on our alternatives to plastic blog, but stone paper is completely free of trees, waterproof, tear-resistant and is photodegradable, meaning that after a year to 18 months of exposure to the sun, it dissolves into dust, making it ecologically friendly.
 It can also be recycled and then turned into yet more stone paper.
-Plus, the 20% plastic can be derived from recycled plastic bottles, plant waste and other non-virgin sources to further contribute to sustainability efforts.
+Plus, the 20% plastic can be derived from recycled plastic bottles, plant waste and other non-virgin sources so as to further contribute to sustainability efforts.

 Stone paper can be printed on just as easily as conventional paper and plastic, unless using laser printers, which can reach too high a temperature.
 It is an ecological alternative to traditional plastic carrier bags or conventional paper and provides a great option if you wish to help cut down on the cutting down of trees.